 John 15:1 “I am the true grapevine, and my Father is the gardener.
 2 He cuts off every branch of mine that doesn’t produce fruit, and he prunes the branches that do bear fruit so they will produce even more.
 3 You have already been pruned and purified by the message I have given you.
 4 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.
 5 “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.
 6 Anyone who does not remain in me is thrown away like a useless branch and withers.
 Such branches are gathered into a pile to be burned.
 7 But if you remain in me and my words remain in you, you may ask for anything you want, and it will be granted!
 8 When you produce much fruit, you are my true disciples.
 This brings great glory to my Father.

 This is a slightly different analogy since he is a tree and we are its branches but it still follows the same teaching.
 He is saying that the branches that produce fruit represent the righteous, but God will remove the branches that don’t produce fruit because they are wicked.
-Those that follow his commandments are righteous, those that don’t are wicked and will be removed, and wither and be burned.
+Those that trust God’s ways and follow his commandments are righteous, and those that don’t are wicked and will be removed, wither, and then burned.

-Some tangential analogies to plants and fruit-bearing are made throughout the bible.
-In Matt 13:24-30, Jesus is talking about the final harvest of the wheat (the righteous), and the weeds/tares (the wicked).
+Here are some other analogies to plants and fruit-bearing that are made throughout the bible.
+In Matt 13:24-30, Jesus is talking about Judgment Day by describing it as a harvest where wheat is separated from weeds.

 Matt 13:24 Here is another story Jesus told: “The Kingdom of Heaven is like a farmer who planted good seed in his field.
 25 But that night as the workers slept, his enemy came and planted weeds among the wheat, then slipped away.
 26 When the crop began to grow and produce grain, the weeds also grew.
 27 “The farmer’s workers went to him and said, ‘Sir, the field where you planted that good seed is full of weeds!
 Where did they come from?’
 28 “‘An enemy has done this!’ the farmer exclaimed. “‘Should we pull out the weeds?’ they asked.
 29 “‘No,’ he replied, ‘you’ll uproot the wheat if you do.
 30 Let both grow together until the harvest.
 Then I will tell the harvesters to sort out the weeds, tie them into bundles, and burn them, and to put the wheat in the barn.’”

-He explains this parable a few verses later in Matt 24:36-43.
-The wheat is stored in the barns (eternal life) and the weeds are burned (condemnation).
+Jesus explains this parable a few verses later in Matt 24:36-43.
+The harvest is Judgment Day, the wheat represents those who receive eternal life and the weeds represent those who are burned (condemnation).
 He repeats the idea that those that follow his commandments are righteous, those that don’t are wicked, and they will wither and be burned.

 Matt 24:36 Then, leaving the crowds outside, Jesus went into the house.
 His disciples said, “Please explain to us the story of the weeds in the field.”
 37 Jesus replied, “The Son of Man is the farmer who plants the good seed.
 38 The field is the world, and the good seed represents the people of the Kingdom.
 The weeds are the people who belong to the evil one.
 39 The enemy who planted the weeds among the wheat is the devil.
 The harvest is the end of the world, and the harvesters are the angels.
 40 “Just as the weeds are sorted out and burned in the fire, so it will be at the end of the world.
 41 The Son of Man will send his angels, and they will remove from his Kingdom everything that causes sin and all who do evil.
 42 And the angels will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 43 Then the righteous will shine like the sun in their Father’s Kingdom.
 Anyone with ears to hear should listen and understand!